-Joseph joined the Center in 2013 and currently serves as deputy general counsel.
+Joseph joined the Center in 2013 and currently serves as General Counsel and Vice President.
 He previously oversaw homeowner services, where he helped mobilize coastal resiliency programs that provide services to thousands of NYC homeowners, manages rapid state-wide services provided by the Homeowner Hub, and oversees the Center's HUD-certified Housing Mobility Program.
 Joseph came to the Center after working as a Senior Attorney at Legal Services NYC, where he brought affirmative impact litigation to combat predatory mortgage lending and enforce consumer protections for low- and moderate-income homeowners.
 Joseph earned his B.A. at the University of Washington and his J.D. at Georgetown University.

 Cristian joined the Center in April 2016 and oversees all communications, including media relations and public awareness campaigns.
 He previously spent over a decade in daily journalism.
 He worked as a crime reporter in Paterson, N.J., as a news editor for amNewYork and as a general assignment reporter for The Associated Press in New York City.
 His stories have appeared in The Washington Post, The Daily Beast and several other outlets.
 He has an M.S. from Columbia’s Graduate School of Journalism and a B.A. in Political Science from Metropolitan State University of Colorado.

-Since joining the Center as a call center representative in 2014, Nicole has grown into her role of Deputy Director of the Center’s Homeowner Hub.
-As Deputy of the Hub, she leads the team that provides rapid services and support to homeowners statewide.
-Crucial to the delivery of the Center’s programs, the Hub handles disaster recovery, coastal resiliency, mortgage assistance, foreclosure prevention, and more.
-Nicole came to the Hub after serving two years with AmeriCorps for the Champlain Housing Trust, the largest community land trust in the United States.
+Since joining the Center as a call center representative in 2014, Nicole has grown into her role of Deputy Director of The New York State Homeowner Assistance Fund.
+Nicole came to the Center after serving two years with AmeriCorps for the Champlain Housing Trust, the largest community land trust in the United States.
 While working in CHT’s Shared Equity Program, she developed her passion for affordable housing and innovative models of program delivery.
 Nicole earned her B.A. in Global Studies Business/Economics from Providence College and Project Management 360 Certificate from Cornell.